mnielsen/finding_scenius/finding_scenius.md

 How great a clustering of painters was this?

-Numerical attempts to quantify the value of creative work are always arguable, and I don't want to get caught up in arguing over details.
-However, let us conservatively grant that several of these painters could reasonably be listed among the 100 greatest painters of all time.
+Numerical attempts to value creative work are always arguable, and I don't want to get caught up in arguing over details.
+However, let us conservatively grant that several of these painters could be listed among the 100 greatest painters of all time.
 For example, four of them appear on
 [this list](http://www.theartwolf.com/articles/most-important-painters.htm).
 A modern country of, say, 100 million inhabitants, might, if it were lucky, produce more than four painters of such quality during a